Welding of Nickel Alloys

 Preweld and Postweld Treatments.
 Any part that has been subjected to severe bending, drawing or other forming operations should be annealed before welding.
 If possible, heating should be done in a controlled atmosphere furnace to limit oxidation and minimize subsequent surface cleaning.

-General Welding Procedures.
-Precipitation-hardenable alloys are usually welded by the GTAW process, but SMAW and GMAW processes are also applicable.
+General Welding Procedures: General welding procedures for precipitation-hardenable alloys are usually welded by the GTAW process, but SMAW and GMAW processes are also applicable.
 Heat input during the welding operations should be held to a moderately low level in order to obtain the highest possible joint efficiency and minimize the extent of the HAZ.
 For multiple-bead or multiple-layer welds, many narrow stringer beads should be used, rather than a few large, heavy beads.
 Any oxides that form during welding should be removed by abrasive blasting or grinding.
 If such films are not removed as they accumulate on multiple-pass welds, then they can become thick enough to inhibit weld fusion and produce unacceptable laminar type oxide stringers along the weld axis.

 - Susceptibility to high-temperature embrittlement by sulfur and other contaminants